-We work alongside partner agencies such as health, education and housing as well as regulatory bodies such as the Care Inspectorate and the Mental Welfare Commission to ensure that service users have access to the highest possible quality social care.
+We work with partner agencies and regulatory bodies to ensure that service users have access to the highest possible quality social care.
 See an example of our contract monitoring form (Excel, 331kb).
 We have a duty to support local and voluntary care providers to develop in line with demand.

 Independent and voluntary sector providers play an increasingly important role in the provision of health and social care services in North Ayrshire.
-With the advent of Self-Directed support, the heath and social care market will diversify as service users and carers are given more choice and control.
+Self-Directed support means the health and social care market will diversify as service users and carers are given more choice and control.

 Care Service Partnership Forums

-Three partnership forums ensure that providers from the private, public and third sectors work together to develop and deliver quality and responsive social care services.
+Three partnership forums ensure that providers from the private, public and third sectors work together to develop and deliver social care services.
 They cover: